centau/vide/README.md

 ### ⚠️ This library is in early stages of development with breaking changes being made often.

-Vide is a reactive and declarative UI library.
+Vide is a reactive UI library.

 - Uses Luau typechecking
 - Declarative and concise syntax.